Emergent naming conventions in a foraging robot swarm: Language games in foraging robot swarm

-In swarm robotics, coordination and self-organisation allow a group of robots to reach an efficiency at the collective level that would not be achievable by isolated robots \citep{Trianni:2015if,Dorigo:ew}.
-The resulting collaborative processes are often inspired by social insects and other group-living animals, which provide solutions to complex engineering problems that can be gainfully exploited for the design of distributed robotic systems \citep{Brambilla:2013ja}.
-In swarm robotics, robots can only rely on local sensors and actuators, resulting in local knowledge of their environment and local decision-making processes.
-To increase their effectiveness as a group, robots can share information and decide conjointly by communicating with each other.
-Communication can be performed through different modalities.
-Essentially, it can be either indirect (i.e., stigmergy) or direct.
-Both types are encountered in social insects, such as the pheromone trails used by ants \citep{beekman2001phase} or the waggle dance used by honey bees \citep{biesmeijer2001explo}.
-These communication mechanisms have been implemented with success in swarm robotics, through indirect stigmergic interactions \citep{Holland:1999uc,beckers2000fom}, pheromones \citep{fujisawa2014designing} and direct communication \citep[][]{Gutierrez:2010ea, miletitch2018balancing}.
-While efficient, these communication mechanisms are usually designed for a specific task/environment \citep[e.g., application in warehouses, see][]{vivaldini2010automatic, stiefel2004dist} and convey specific pieces of information, hence limiting the system flexibility to conditions not foreseen at design time.
+In swarm robotics, coordination and self-organisation allow groups of robots to be more efficient than isolated robots in performing a given task~\citep{DorBirBra2014:sch-sr,DorigoEtAl:SR2020}.
+The collaborative processes designed for robot swarms are often inspired by social insects and other group-living animals~\citep{Brambilla:2013ja,Trianni:2015if}.
+Communication is one fundamental aspect for self-organisation, and can be either indirect (e.g., stigmergy) or direct.
+Both types of communication are encountered in animal societies, such as the pheromone trails used by ants \citep{beekman2001phase} or the waggle dance used by honey bees \citep{biesmeijer2001explo}.
+These communication mechanisms have been implemented with success in swarm robotics systems, for example using indirect stigmergic interactions \citep{Holland:1999uc,beckers2000fom,AllBhaElf-etal2014:ants}, pheromones \citep{fujisawa2014designing, talamali2020} and direct communication \citep[][]{Gutierrez:2010ea, miletitch2018balancing}.
+While efficient, these communication mechanisms are usually designed for a specific task/environment \citep[e.g., application in warehouses, see][]{stiefel2004dist} and convey specific pieces of information, hence limiting the system flexibility.